 - Describe the Result of your action

-For further practice, mock interview sessions are available quarterly from the Office of Postdoctoral Affairs.
+For further practice, request a mock interview session with the Office of Postdoctoral Affairs (firstname.lastname@example.org)

-Five Questions Great Candidates Ask - Jeff Haden (Inc.)
+- Five Questions Great Candidates Ask by Jeff Haden (Inc.)

-How to Prepare for and Succeed at Panel Interviews - David G. Jensen (Science Careers)
+- How to Prepare for and Succeed at Panel Interviews by David G. Jensen (Science Careers)

-Seven Rules for Job Interview Question that Result in Great Hires - John Sullivan (Harvard Business Review)
+- Seven Rules for Job Interview Question that Result in Great Hires by John Sullivan (Harvard Business Review)

-Ten Crash Course Tips for Interviews - Carole Martin (Biospace)
+- Ten Crash Course Tips for Interviews by Carole Martin (Biospace)

-Top 31 Common Interview Questions and Answers - Ford R. Myers (BioSpace)
+- Top 31 Common Interview Questions and Answers by Ford R. Myers (BioSpace)

-Instead of a phone screen, or in cases where travel simply isn't feasible, video-based interviews, using software like Skype or Google Hangouts, are a popular and convenient for both interviewer and interviewee; however, special considerations should be made.
+Instead of a phone screen, or in cases where travel simply isn't feasible, video-based interviews, using software like Skype, Zoom, or WebEx, are popular and convenient for both interviewer and interviewee.
+However, special considerations should be made.

-- Tests.
-Conduct a test-run to fix any bugs and to ensure smooth setup on interview day.
+- Tests: Conduct a test-run to fix any bugs to ensure smooth setup on interview day

 A research talk for an industry or other non-academic position will differ from that for an academic position.